dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 22.1.11. `{:opaque}` {#sec-opaque}
-Ordinarily the body of a function is transparent to its users but sometimes it is useful to hide it.
+Ordinarily, the body of a function is transparent to its users, but sometimes it is useful to hide it.
 If a function `foo` or `bar` is given the `{:opaque}` attribute, then Dafny hides the body of the function, so that it can only be seen within its recursive clique (if any),